Productivity¶

 Templates¶

-It's super-easy to extend classes, but vectorbtpro revolves around functions, so how do we enhance them or change their workflow?
+It's super-easy to extend classes, but VBT revolves around functions, so how do we enhance them or change their workflow?
 The easiest way is to introduce a tiny function (i.e., callback) that can be provided by the user and called by the main fucntion at some point in time.
 But this would require the main function to know which arguments to pass to the callback and what to do with the outputs.
 Here's a better idea: allow most arguments of the main function to become callbacks and then execute them to reveal the actual values.
 Such arguments are called "templates" and such a process is called "substitution".
 Templates are especially useful when some arguments (such as arrays) should be constructed only once all the required information is available, for example, once other arrays have been broadcast.
 Also, each such substitution opportunity has its own identifier such that you can control when a template should be substituted.
-In vectorbtpro, templates are first-class citizens and are integrated into most functions for an unmatched flexibility!
+In VBT, templates are first-class citizens and are integrated into most functions for an unmatched flexibility!

 >>> def resample_apply(index, by, apply_func, *args, template_context={}, **kwargs):